gregcartwright/dissertation/NewPlan.md

 They postulate that different frailty tools are suitable for different purposes.

 Martin et al 2008.
 Re definition; they state that, although there is debate about the definition, the concept of an increased vulnerability to stressors is shared.
+Point out that some validated tools require numerous complicated measurements to be taken which would not routinely be performed in clinical practice, even through a CGA.
+(my words) This would make such a tool impractical to use in such a setiing.
+They talk about an operational tool that even involves measurement of grip strength and gait speed.
+They suggest that the use of simple methods to identify those at risk of increased dependence may facilitate better use of community-based management (my words) -> ?benefits to health economy as well as to individual patients.

 Enrud et al 2008 - read re outcomes.

 Fassbender et al 2009 - read re cost of frailty.